hahoyer/HWClassLibrary.cs/src/hw.nuget/hw.UnitTest/UnitTest.md

 # Getting started

-- Mark classes their methods with the attribute `UnitTest` to define them as unit test.
+- Mark classes and their methods with the attribute `UnitTest` to define them as unit test.
 - classes must be:
   - public
   - static or sealed